 Baptism is the door to all the other Sacraments.
 Through Baptism, a person is constituted a son or daughter of God, a brother or sister of the Lord Jesus Christ, a Temple of the Holy Spirit, a member of the Communion of Saints and integrated into the Church.
 If you want your child to be baptized or if you wish your child to receive the Sacraments of the Catholic Church, but he or she has not yet been baptized (or was baptized outside the Catholic Church), please refer to the Baptism Page.

 (School age children)

 The Church relies on parental participation in preparing their children for these Sacraments.
-St George’s Parish conducts a Sacramental Preparation Registration and Information night on the first Tuesday in October at 7:00 pm in the parish hall.
+St George’s Parish will conduct the 2017 Sacramental Preparation Registration and Information at 7:00 pm in the parish hall on

 Parents can download the detailed Sacramental Preparation Registration Form that is released in September each year; having it completed in advance will expedite the registration process during the meeting.
 At the meeting, we will address the programme of sacramental preparation for both the children who do and do not attend St George Catholic School.
 In addition, we will address any unique situations.
 The parish catechist for public school children is Alex Bourbonier, a teacher within the Catholic school system.
 For special cases we have Ruth Ann McClure, director of the Good Shepherd program in the parish.